Extension Logo

 alfalfa test plot with full regrowth

-Figure 3: Non-autotoxicity alfalfa check plots.
+Figure 1: Non-autotoxicity alfalfa control plots.
 Alfalfa seeded following fall fallow.

-We recommend the following management guidelines for reducing alfalfa autotoxicity.
+We recommend the following management guidelines for reducing the risk of alfalfa autotoxicity.

-1. Allow at least one year between terminating an old alfalfa stand and reseeding alfalfa, when possible.
-Though we were able to effectively establish alfalfa within a shorter window, evidence of auto-conditioning suggests a longer rotation interval may be better.
-Seed fall-, winter- or spring-killed alfalfa stands to something else in spring, and safely reseed to alfalfa possibly in late summer but, preferably, the following spring.
+1. Allow at least one year between terminating an old alfalfa stand and reseeding alfalfa.
+Although we were able to effectively establish alfalfa within a shorter window, evidence of autotoxicity suggests a longer rotation interval may be better.

-2. Remember that delaying spring seeding won't help.
-Delaying spring reseeding two to four weeks after tillage of a killed stand is not an effective strategy to alleviate autotoxicity.
-Delayed seeding can still result in significant yield losses during the reseeding year.
+3. Delaying spring seeding of alfalfa following winterkill involves risk on some soils.
+Delaying spring reseeding two to four weeks after tilling a killed stand is not an effective strategy to alleviate autotoxicity.
+Delayed seeding can result in significant yield losses during the reseeding year.

 M. Samantha Wells, Extension agronomist; David Nicolai, Extension educator and Roger Becker, Extension weed scientist